shubcodes/faces-demo/DEMO.md

 ---
 <!-- @SHOW -->

-# Emissary and Linkerd Resilience Patterns
+# Linkerd Resilience Patterns using ngrok Ingress
-## Rate Limits, Retries, and Timeouts

 We're going to show various resilience techniques using the Faces demo (from https://github.com/BuoyantIO/faces-demo):

-- _Rate limits_ protect services by restricting the amount of traffic that can flow through to a service;
-- _Retries_ automatically repeat requests that fail; and
+- _Retries_ automatically repeat requests that fail
-- _Timeouts_ cut off requests that take too long.
+- _Timeouts_ cut off requests that take too long

-All are important techniques for resilience, and all can be applied - at various points in the call stack - by infrastructure components like the ingress controller and/or service mesh.
+Both are important techniques for resilience, and can be applied at various points in the call stack by infrastructure components like the ingress controller and/or service mesh.
+For this demo, we'll use ngrok-ingress to provide access to the Faces demo, and Linkerd to provide resilience.

 Let's start with a quick look at Faces in the web browser.
 You'll be able to see that it's in pretty sorry shape, and you'll be able to look at the Linkerd